andrew-d/blog/content/post/password-cracking.md

 ## Installing oclHashcat-plus

 Ok, once you reached this point, you should have a working CUDA install.
-Now that you’ve got this, you can grab oclHashcat-plus:
+Now that you've got this, you can grab oclHashcat-plus:

 ```
 sudo apt-get install p7zip-full